fasino97/ssi-vsearch-mmseqs2/README.md

 ## SSI-MMSeqs2
 SSI-MMSeqs2 is run in Python.
 This code was run mainly on Rowan University's HPC so the code attached (slurm-script) is the code to call MMSeqs2 and capture the time it takes to run.
 A database must be used as the input by using MMSeqs2's createdb function, and batches are added using MMSeqs2's clusterupdate function.

+Example of running SSI-MMSeqs2:
+1. mmseqs createdb training.fasta trainingdb
+2. mmseqs createdb trainingplustesting.fasta trainingplustestingdb
+3. mmseqs cluster trainingdb trainingclusters tmp
+4. mmseqs clusterupdate trainingdb trainingplustestingdb trainingclusters newcombineddb trainingplustestingclusters tmp
+5. mmseqs create tsv newcombineddb newcombineddb trainingplustestingclusters clusters.tsv As can be seen the the slurm-script file, tags can be added to the end of the cluster commands to specify  the similarity threshold and other factors.

 The download and inforamtion about MMSeqs2 can be found on this Github repository: https://github.com/soedinglab/MMseqs2.